AdaRoseCannon/webvr/view-source.md

 >
 > ## {{ site.url }}/scene-graph.html

+# Third Party components

+At this point you are ready to put together some simple scenes and animations.

+A-Frame provides lots of components

+Which is nice but they probably don't do every thing you want.

+There are lots of components built by third parties a prominent library is A-Frame extras

+> Third Party components
+>
+> A-Frame extras provides
+>
+> * Dynamic Physics
+> * Some extra primitives such as a grid plane

 # Making new components

+If you do not find a component which does what you want.

+You can make your own components as well.

-There is a lot to take in when learning A-Frame for the first time.
+There is a lot to take in when extending A-Frame for the first time.

 I was totally lost.